MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 * Donkey Kong
 * Super Mario Bros

-A few remaining tasks would make the emulator much more widely usable:
+There are a few remaining tasks that would make it more usable:
 * Support for more [mappers](https://wiki.nesdev.com/w/index.php/Mapper) will allow it to play more games
 * The keyboard should be usable as an input device
+* The audio sounds different, though I don't know the words to describe the problem

+Rust seems like it was a fine choice for this project.
+Using features like iterators and traits generally didn't slow down the program(though see below for one exception).
+Since an NES is a fixed hardware device, no dynamic allocation[^3] should be necessary and Rust makes it easy to reason about already-allocated memory with its ownership model.

-I think Rust was a fine language choice for my emulator.
-People frequently want to run emulators on [strange embedded systems](https://arstechnica.com/gaming/2018/07/nintendo-hid-a-load-your-own-nes-emulator-inside-a-gamecube-classic/), and C is probably still a better choice for those cases.
+People frequently want to run emulators on [strange embedded systems](https://arstechnica.com/gaming/2018/07/nintendo-hid-a-load-your-own-nes-emulator-inside-a-gamecube-classic/).
+C is probably still a better choice for those cases: It's more difficult to find someone who can implement a Rust compiler than a C compiler.

 But Rust seems usable in any project where C++ is a viable language.
-Using features like iterators and traits didn't slow down the program.

 ## Problem Domain

-I emulated the NES by emulating its individual hardware components.
+I emulated the NES mostly by emulating each individual component separately.
 These include:

 * [MOS Technology 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) CPU
 * Custom [Picture Processing Unit(PPU)](https://wiki.nesdev.com/w/index.php/PPU)